UKLLC/Guidebook/ukllc_book/docs/user_guide/rulesforresearchers.md

 # Rules for researchers
->Last modified: 30 Apr 2026
+>Last modified: 12 Aug 2026
-<div style="background-color: rgba(0, 178, 169, 0.3); padding: 10px; border-radius: 5px;"><strong>Researchers must follow rules to safeguard the anonymity and security of LPS participants’ data in the UK LLC Trusted Research Environment (TRE).</strong></div style>
+<div style="background-color: rgba(0, 178, 169, 0.3); padding: 10px; border-radius: 5px;"><strong>Researchers must follow rules to safeguard the anonymity and security of LPS participants’ data in the UK LLC TRE.</strong></div style>
 <br>

 Below is a summary of the rules that **researchers agree to abide by** when accessing data in the UK LLC TRE.
 This is followed by a summary of the [**penalties**](#penalties-for-researchers) researchers may be subject to if they breach UK LLC rules, and a list of relevant [**UK LLC policies**](#uk-llc-policies).